Stornoway: Stornoway in popular media and culture

-The now defunct 4AD Records folk-rock band Stornoway took their name from the town, after seeing it on the BBC weather report.
+The 4AD Records folk-rock band Stornoway took their name from the town, after seeing it on the BBC weather report.
 They signed their record deal outside the Woodlands Centre in Lews Castle Grounds, Stornoway, after performing in the town for the first time in April 2010.
 Their second concert there was as headliners on the main stage of the Hebridean Celtic Festival on 13 July 2011.

 "Stornoway" is the name of the official residence of the Leader of the Opposition in Canada's Parliament.
-It was built in 1913 by wholesale grocery magnate, Ascanio Joseph Major.
-He commissioned architect, Alan Keefer to design the 'country house.'
+It was built in 1913 by wholesale grocery magnate Ascanio Joseph Major.
+He commissioned architect Alan Keefer to design this 'country house'.
 Stornoway was bought by the local Perley-Robertson family in 1923 and they extended the property over the next few years.